Cartoon Wars Part I

 "Cartoon Wars Part I" is the third episode in the tenth season of the American animated television series South Park.
 The 142nd episode of the series overall, it first aired on Comedy Central in the United States on April 5, 2006.
 It is the first part of a two-episode story-arc, which concludes with "Cartoon Wars Part II".
-In the episode, it is announced that a Family Guy episode will air with the Islamic prophet Muhammad as a character, leaving the whole of the United States fearing for their lives.
-Cartman apparently believes that the episode is offensive to Muslims and decides to go to Hollywood to try to get the episode pulled.
+In the episode, it is announced that a Family Guy episode will air with the Islamic prophet Muhammad as a character, leaving the whole of the United States fearing retaliatory acts from Islamic extremists due to the offensive nature of the episode.
+Cartman travels to Hollywood to try to get the episode pulled.

 The episode was written by series co-creator Trey Parker.
 Parker and fellow series co-creator Matt Stone originally planned for this episode to be the first of season ten, but disagreements with Comedy Central regarding the depiction of Muhammad forced them to postpone it until later in the season.
 Once production on the episode began, the dispute still had not been resolved, so it was decided that the story would be split into two separate episodes to allow for more negotiations between the two sides.
 A similar story-arc was used in the season fourteen episodes "200" and "201".

-When the series was transferred to HBO Max in 2020, it was announced that "Cartoon Wars Part I" and "Cartoon Wars Part II" would be 2 of 5 episodes cut from the series, alongside "Super Best Friends", "200," and "201," all of which are episodes featuring Muhammad.
+When the series was transferred to HBO Max in 2020, it was announced that "Cartoon Wars Part I" and "Cartoon Wars Part II" would be among the five episodes not included, along with "Super Best Friends", "200," and "201," all of which feature Muhammad as a character.